-Boarding announcement was made, I waited for my group to be called before making my way down the aerobridge to the aircraft.
+The boarding announcement was made, I waited for my group to be called before making my way down the aerobridge to the aircraft.
 Once inside, I was underwhelmed by the cabin especially in Y class.
-It looks very similar to Kuwait Airways especially with the IFE system.
+It looks very similar to Kuwait Airways, especially with the IFE system.
 My first impression with the crew was a negative one.
 The crew wasn't very friendly and one of them gave me a stare while I was walking through.
-It reminded me of the Air India's service I had not too long ago.
-Got into my seat, an Australian elderly lady thought she was on the aisle seat and I had explained to her that hers was the window seat (55A), she was not happy because she told the agent she wanted the aisle seat, but anyway she settled down and we started chit chatting.
+It reminded me of Air India's service I had not too long ago.
+Got into my seat, an Australian elderly lady thought she was on the aisle seat and I had explained to her that hers was the window seat (55A), she was not happy because she told the agent she wanted the aisle seat, but anyway she settled down and we started chit-chatting.
 The air con in the aircraft didn't seem to be working, it was hot and stuffy!
-Had to fan myself for a while.
+Had to fan me for a while.
 It didn't get cool until we were flying!
 Here are some photos of the cabin.

 About to board OH-LQG

-At least the seat cover makes the cabin look very cozy!
+At least the seat cover makes the cabin look very cosy!